Gas (GAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gas Historical Price

-According to the latest data gathered on Gas live price page, the current price of Gas is 2.94USD.
-The circulating supply of Gas(GAS) is 65.09M GAS , giving it a market capitalization of $191.58M.
+According to the latest data gathered on Gas live price page, the current price of Gas is 3.57USD.
+The circulating supply of Gas(GAS) is 65.09M GAS , giving it a market capitalization of $233.99M.

 How Does Gas (GAS) Price Prediction Module Work?